-For Health and Safety, refer to LUKO Material
+For Health and Safety, refer to LUKO Material Safety Data Sheet prior to using LUKO.

 Do not re-use a cloth to wipe away any LUKO excess as otherwise it may cause permanent streak marks on the panel face.
 Use clean microfibre cloth or soft paper towel.